SheevaPlug

 The SheevaPlug is a "plug computer" designed to allow standard computing features in as small a space as possible.
-It was a small embedded Linux ARM computer without a display which can be considered an early predecessor to the subsequent Raspberry Pi.
+It was a small embedded Linux ARM computer without a display which can be considered an early predecessor to the subsequent Raspberry Pi series of computers.

 As one of the first such computers on the market, the device has a 1.2 GHz Marvell Kirkwood 6281 ARM-compatible CPU, a.k.a.
 Feroceon.
 It is sold with Ubuntu Linux version 9.04 pre-installed.
 A software development kit for the platform is also available.

 Commercial products

 The following commercial products are known to be based on the SheevaPlug platform: